Morocco's Earthquake Wasn't Unexpected Building Codes Must Plan For Them

-(MENAFN- The Conversation) More than 2,000 people died when a powerful magnitude 6.8 earthquake struck Moroon 8 September.
+(MENAFN- Famagusta Gazette) More than 2,000 people died when a powerful magnitude 6.8 earthquake struck Moroon 8 September.
 The epicentre was in the High Atlas Mountains, 71km (44 miles) south-west of Marrakesh.
 Moina Spooner, from The Conversation Africa, asked José A. Peláez, a professor in geophysics who has carried out research on seismic activity in Morocco, about what led to this situation.

 What geological factors contributed to this earthquake?